A discretization scheme for path-dependent FBSDEs and PDEs: Preliminaries

-In this section, we present mathematical preliminaries for this paper.
-Four topics are covered: functional It$\hat{\text{o}}$ calculus, path-dependent FBSDEs, Euler scheme for path-dependent SDEs and weak approximation of martingale representation.
+In this section, we present the mathematical preliminaries relevant to this paper.
+Specifically, we cover four topics: functional It\^o calculus, path-dependent FBSDEs, the Euler scheme for path-dependent SDEs, and the weak approximation of martingale representations.